 Most probes are not designed to return to Earth.
 Some have landed on planets and some have just flown past the planets, taking pictures for scientists to investigate.
 All the information they gather is used to understand the weather and other changes that happens on planets, other than Earth.

 The first probe (satellite) to go up into space was the Sputnik 1.
 It was launched on Oct 4, 1957, by the former Soviet Union.

 The Luna 1, launched by the Soviet Union in 1959, was the first man-made object to go into orbit around the Sun.

 Space probes do not have astronauts.

-There are three types of space probes, there are lunar (moon) probes, solar (sun) probes, and probes that investigate the rocky surfaces on planets or the gases on gaseous planets.
+There are three different types of space probes.
+There are lunar (moon) probes, solar (sun) probes, and probes that investigate the rocky surfaces on planets, or the gases on gaseous planets.
 They all have different missions.

 Probes use radio waves to send information back to Earth, or sometimes to a manned spacecraft.

-From 1975-82, Russia had six probes land on the surface of Venus, successfully taking photos in temperatures of 855 degrees Fahrenheit.
+From 1975-82, Russia had six probes land on the surface of Venus, successfully taking photos in temperatures of 855° Fahrenheit.

-The Soviet Union launched the Korabl-Sputnik probe on the 19th of August, 1960, into orbit with 2 dogs, 40 mice, 2 rats and a variety of plants.
-One of the dogs later had puppies, one of which was sent to then First-Lady Jackie Kennedy.
+The Soviet Union launched the Korabl-Sputnik 5 probe on the 19th of August, 1960, into orbit with 2 dogs, 40 mice, 2 rats, and a variety of plants.
+One of the dogs later had puppies, one of which was sent to the then First-Lady, Jackie Kennedy.

 The Parker Solar Probe was launched by NASA, in August of 2018.
 It’s mission is to get closer to the Sun than any other probe has ever been before.
 The probe will arrive to the closest point to the Sun by 2024, which will provide scientists with the closest view of the star.